Jaghs/statistical-modelling-python-project/README.md

-# Project Statistical Modelling with Python
+# Statistical Modelling with Python in Paris 🥐

 ## Project/Goals 🎯